yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain space_key (required), space_name (required), created_by_user_id (required), and space_purpose (optional).
 2. Call lookup_space to verify the space key is unique before creation.
-3. Call commit_spaces to initialize the new space record.
+3. Call address_spaces to initialize the new space record.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Requester not authorized
 - Missing or invalid inputs (space_name, space_key)